 - Personal orientated care means we attend to the needs of an individual, whether it be illness management, health promotion or disease prevention, rather than "population based" factors of ethnicity, residence or income.
-We do not prejudge (ie show prejudice) because of gender, race, income, social status, sexual orientation or politics.
+We do not prejudge (ie show prejudice) because of gender, sexual orientation, race, income, social status or politics.
 We will even see Health Managers!

 - Family means we like to be aware of the circumstances of the partners and close relatives of our patients as our understanding of an individual's health is aided by knowledge of the infectious, genetic, dietary, social, religious, psychological and financial conditions of their family.